syrvyss/todo_razor/readme.md

 # todo_razor

-parking_project is a C# implementation of a parking lot.
+todo_razor is a c# implementation of an issue board, akin to GitHub issues or Jira

 ## Installation (macOS)